phoenix1886/12_image_resize/README.md

 * --scale (optiona): desired scale of resize
 * --output (optional): path for saving the output image

-For succesful resizing user can give height or width of scale factor.
+For succesful resizing user can give height or width or scale factor.
 One of these arguments will be enough for resizing.
-If user gives both scale and dimension parameters (width|heigt), script will break.
-If user gives both heigh and width, resize operation can change ratio of an image, so if ratio changed, ther will be a warning about it.
+If user gives both scale and dimension parameters (width|height), script will break.
+If user gives both height and width, resize operation can change ratio of an image, so if ratio changed, there will be a warning about it.

 Output argument is optional, so if empty, output will be saved to current location.